Daniel Philippus, EI

 Stream Temperature Models

-For my main graduate research, I am developing several stream temperature models.
+My main research is developing several stream temperature models.
 The emphasis is on statistical modeling at the scale of the contiguous United States.

 Hydraulic Modeling Tools